dunkelfrosch/docker-centos7-wb/README.md

 ### usage of systemd
-any service inside our container will be handled by systemd. if you want further/detailed information about a specific service you can call him using the following command (in this case we've logged into your mysql57 service container)
+any service inside our container will be handled by systemd. if you want further/detailed information about a specific service you can call the service status using the following command (in this case we've logged into your mysql57 service container)

 [![Docker Systemd-Start 01](https://dl.dropbox.com/s/e6fvyy8t8syndvf/ssh-dkr-start-systemctl-mysql57-001.png)](MYSQL)